 Schedule a mock interview with the a specialist in the career center, an industry professional in your network, or even a professor with knowledge of the industry.
 You can also use PeppConnect to identify alumni who may offer mock interview assistance.

 - Enhance Your Non-Verbal Communication Skills

-Rehearse your responses to potential interview questions to become more comfortable with explicitly communicating your value to the interviewer.
+Rehearse your responses to become more comfortable with explicitly communicating your value to the interviewer.
 Create a list of your individual strengths, accomplishments and relevant experiences that indicate your potential to succeed in the position.
 Be sure to support your top strengths and qualities with specific examples and anecdotes.
-When responding to interview questions, clearly answer each part of the question.
+When responding, clearly answer each part of the question.
 In evaluating your responses, ask yourself the following questions: